kshitij9969/IPL-Analysis/README.md

 Motivation:

 Indian Premeir League is the largest cricket tournament in the world hosted by the Board of Cricket Control in India(BCCI).
-It is no surprise that the largest tournament hosts one of the largest auctions in the world(atleast as far as cricket tournaments are concerened).
+It is no surprise that the largest tournament hosts one of the largest auctions in the world(as far as cricket tournaments are concerened).

 Some fun facts about IPL Auction